 On August 24, 2012, a divided Court of Appeals affirmed the district court judgment striking down the FDA’s graphic warning rule.
 In a 2-1 ruling, the Court of Appeals agreed with the district court that the requirements violated the tobacco companies’ free speech rights guaranteed by the First Amendment.

-In applying the Central Hudson standard, the majority found that the government’s primary goal in adopting the graphic warning rule was to “discourage nonsmokers from initiating cigarette use and to encourage current smokers to consider quitting.”8 Although the majority conceded that the government’s goal may be “a substantial interest,” the court held that the rule was ultimately unconstitutional because the FDA failed to show that the graphic warning rule would directly advance this interest.
-The majority concluded that the FDA did not provide “a shred of evidence” that the graphic warnings would actually lower smoking rates.9 That is, the court found that the FDA did not show “substantial evidence” that the graphic warnings would “directly” reduce smoking rates by a “material degree.”10It found that there was “no evidence showing that [graphic] warnings have directly caused a material decrease in smoking rates in any of the countries that now require [large graphic warnings].”11 Additionally, while “[s]ome Canadian and Australian studies indicated that large graphic warnings might induce individual smokers to reduce consumption, or to help persons who have already quit smoking remain abstinent,” the studies “did not purport to show that the implementation of large graphic warnings has actually led to a reduction in smoking rates.”12
+In applying the Central Hudson standard, the majority found that the government’s primary goal in adopting the graphic warning rule was to “discourage nonsmokers from initiating cigarette use and to encourage current smokers to consider quitting.”
+Although the majority conceded that the government’s goal may be “a substantial interest,” the court held that the rule was ultimately unconstitutional because the FDA failed to show that the graphic warning rule would directly advance this interest.
+The majority concluded that the FDA did not provide “a shred of evidence” that the graphic warnings would actually lower smoking rates.
+That is, the court found that the FDA did not show “substantial evidence” that the graphic warnings would “directly” reduce smoking rates by a “material degree.”
+It also found that there was “no evidence showing that [graphic] warnings have directly caused a material decrease in smoking rates in any of the countries that now require [large graphic warnings].”
+Additionally, the court noted that while “[s]ome Canadian and Australian studies indicated that large graphic warnings might induce individual smokers to reduce consumption, or to help persons who have already quit smoking remain abstinent,” the studies “did not purport to show that the implementation of large graphic warnings has actually led to a reduction in smoking rates.”

-It is important to note that the Court of Appeals decision was not unanimous.
-The dissenting judge would have upheld the rule under a different standard, the Zauderertest, which applies to compelled commercial speech, rather than using the Central Hudson standard, which applies to restrictions on commercial speech.
+It is important to note that the Court of Appeals’ decision was not unanimous.
+The dissenting judge would have upheld the rule under a different standard, the Zauderer test, which applies to compelled commercial speech, rather than using the Central Hudson standard, which applies to restrictions on commercial speech.
 The dissenting judge also disagreed with the majority’s articulation of the government interest in the rule, finding that the real primary purpose of the graphic warning rule was to effectively communicate the negative health consequences of smoking to consumers.

 On October 9, 2012, the FDA filed a petition for a rehearing en banc (a rehearing before all of the judges of the U.S. Court of Appeals for the D.C.
 Circuit, instead of a three-judge panel), which was denied on December 5, 2012.